pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

+# Inside the partA and partB directory i have provided README files for each train.py and ipynb file kindly use that in respective directory partA or partB.

+## The below is for only ipynb files

 This repository contains two Jupyter Notebook files for building Convolutional Neural Network (CNN) architectures for image classification tasks.
 The notebooks are divided into two parts: Part A and Part B.

 # Part A: CNN Architecture from Scratch